Jonah Sunday School Lesson for Children

 10. Glue on some googly eyes.

 11. Print out the pattern for the things that go in the whales mouth.
-(Printable patterns available to members.)
+(Printable patterns available to members on The Resource Room above.)

 1. What did God want Jonah to do?